telerik/xaml-docs/common-localization.md

 {% if site.site_name == 'WPF' %}

 >If you rely on culture settings to load the right resources automatically, you have to write some code inside your application's project file.
 For example, if you have to support English and Dutch languages, you can store the localized strings in __Resources.resx__ and __Resources.nl.resx__ files.
-For the __Resources.resx__ file you can set __ResXFileCodeGenerator__ to __Internal__ or __Public__ and for others - to __No code generation__.
+For the __Resources.resx__ file, you can set __ResXFileCodeGenerator__ to __Internal__ or __Public__ and for others, to __No code generation__.
 {% endif %}

 {% if site.site_name == 'Silverlight' %}
 >If you rely on culture settings to load the right resources automatically, you have to write some code inside your application's project file.
 For example, if you have to support English and Dutch languages, you can store the localized strings in __Resources.resx__ and __Resources.nl.resx__ files.
-For the __Resources.resx__ file you can set __ResXFileCodeGenerator__ to __Internal__ or __Public__ and for others - to __No code generation__.
+For the __Resources.resx__ file, you can set __ResXFileCodeGenerator__ to __Internal__ or __Public__ and for others, to __No code generation__.
 Then, open the project file in a text-mode and insert the code below into the __&lt;PropertyGroup&gt;__ section.
 In this way you notify the framework about the supported cultures.

 #### __[XAML] Example 4: Setting the project's supported cultures__